 "The dynamics of medical electronics manufacturing do not follow typical outsourcing trends," Lavanya Rammohan, research analyst, electronics manufacturing equipment at Frost & Sullivan, told Design News.
 "North America will continue remaining a strong manufacturing hub for high-end, complex, and high-reliability medical devices."

-Trusting in shelter companies in Mexico gives medical device manufacturers the chance to see faster speed-to-market and better medical electronics labor expertise, as well as greater cost savings, which is the main reason why are keeping their operations local in North America is becoming more popular.
-Even if electronics manufacturing service providers can get products out in a more time-efficient manner, they don't offer the same offshoring benefits at shelter companies.
+Manufacturing in Mexico gives medical device companies the chance to see faster speed-to-market and better medical electronics labor expertise, as well as greater cost savings, which is the main reason why are keeping their operations local in North America is becoming more popular.
 Advantages such as a short supply chain, a closer proximity to providers and lower amounts of working capital can all lead to better cost savings, affording firms in the booming medical device manufacturing industry the opportunity to see even more growth.